clayshek/tiller-arm/README.md

 Run helm init, using the <a href="https://cloud.docker.com/repository/docker/clayshek/tiller-arm">clayshek/tiller-arm</a> Docker image, or first clone this repo, modify Dockerfile as desired, then build and push new image to use with helm init.

 Prerequisite: Requires configuring Kubernetes <a href="https://docs.helm.sh/using_helm/#role-based-access-control">RBAC for Tiller service account</a>.
+The tiller-rbac-config.yml included in this repo can be used for this.

 Example: